Integrations

 keito time stop --notes "Implemented OAuth flow"

-Use the Agent Skill when you want Codex or Claude Code to log local coding sessions automatically.
+Use the Agent Skill when Codex or Claude Code should log local coding sessions automatically.
 The skill uses the CLI under the hood, so authentication, permissions, project access, and API writes stay in one place.

 keito auth login